h-a-graham/EAlidaR/README.md

 these functions only display the Composite data, and don't include NLP extents.
 For more information on data coverage see this [web portal](https://environment.maps.arcgis.com/apps/webappviewer/index.html?id=f765c2a97d644f08927d5cd5abe58d87)

+### A note on the the Chrome driver...

+Looks like the first time you call one of the below functions to request liDAR it may be necessary to specify the Chrome version as the automated detection may not work.
+To do this simply open chrome > menu button > help > About Google Chrome.
+Then copy the version number and include it as a character string in the 'chrome_version' argument.

 ### Examples:

 Here is a simple use case where we download the available 2m DTM data